Can I Learn How to Manage Stress at Work?

 Take a moment to consider what your life was like before you became inundated with stress at work.
-If you ate a healthy diet, exercised regularly, and slept well and all that has changed, it’s time to figure out how to manage stress better.
+If you ate a healthy diet, exercised regularly, and slept well and all that has changed, it’s likely time to figure out how to manage stress better.
 A few changes in your lifestyle may be just what you need to alleviate harmful stress.

 Guided relaxation is a good way to combat stress at work.
-If you’re interested in therapy, this is something that therapists also do in conjunction with cognitive-behavioral therapy.
+If you’re interested in therapy, this is something that therapists also often do in conjunction with cognitive-behavioral therapy.
 Progressive muscle relaxation is a process that takes you through alternating tensing and relaxing each muscle group while focusing on relaxing thoughts.
 Just a short session can help you to feel rejuvenated and recharged.

 If you’re naturally skilled at problem-solving, this could be a real asset in stress reduction.
 Try to narrow down the issue that’s causing you the most stress and brainstorm potential solutions.
 Rank your solutions from best to worst and come up with an action plan for reducing stress.

 By learning how to do new things, people expressed fewer negative emotions and behaved in a more ethical manner, even when relaxation strategies failed to work.
-Of the over 300 U.S. employees that participated in the study, respondents said they felt more capable and were better able to see themselves as growing and improving.
-Learning new skills helped improve their capacity for building new skills and improve their problem-solving abilities.
+Of the over 300 U.S. employees who participated in the study, respondents said they felt more capable and were better able to see themselves as growing and improving.
+Learning new skills helped improve their capacity for building new skills and improved their problem-solving abilities.
 The act of learning something new often renews you from a psychological perspective.

-Consider that word problems don’t have to be yours alone.
+Consider that work problems don’t have to be yours alone.
 Instead of tackling things completely on your own, it’s okay to ask for help once in a while.
 Ask your co-workers or your boss for insight or input.
 A pair of fresh eyes on a tough issue may be just what you need.
-Working together as a team will improve your collaboration skills and may improve the morale of your teammates as well as your own.
+Working together as a team can improve your collaboration skills and may improve the morale of your teammates as well as your own.

-Dealing with stress at work is common, and struggling with it is no cause for shame.
+Dealing with stress at work is common and having difficulties with it is certainly no cause for shame.
 We all have our limits with how much we can deal with and how far we can push ourselves.
 Be cautious about pushing yourself beyond your limits.
 It won’t do you or the company any good.
 When nothing seems to be helping or if you’re too depleted to try, it often helps to talk it out.